Alexandra Knight

 Described as “a magnetic presence” and “a constantly fascinating sound technician” (New York Classical Review), violinist Alena Baeva is considered one of the most exciting, versatile, and alluring soloists active on the world stage today.

 Baeva’s career as an international soloist of the highest renown has grown at an extraordinary pace over recent seasons.
 European highlights include appearances with Die Deutsche Kammerphilharmonie BremenGöteborgs SymfonikerLondon Philharmonic OrchestraOrchestre National d’Île de FranceOrchestre National du Capitôle de ToulouseRoyal Philharmonic Orchestra, the Tonhalle-Orchester Zürich, and in recital at the Wigmore Hall.
 In Asia, recent and upcoming performances include those with the Hong Kong Philharmonic OrchestraNHK Symphony Orchestra Tokyo, and the Seoul Philharmonic Orchestra, amongst others.
-She makes her North American debut in the main subscription series of the New York Philharmonic Orchestra in the 2023/2024 concert season.Read More
+She makes a series of major North American debuts in the 2023/2024 season, including with the New York Philharmonic Orchestra and The Phoenix Symphony.Read More

 Baeva enjoys strong musical partnerships with many of the world’s leading conductors, and has the pleasure of working with such renowned maestros as Teodor CurrentzisCharles DutoitGustavo GimenoMarek JanowskiPaavo JärviVladimir JurowskiTomáš Netopil, and Hugh Wolff.
 Chamber music holds a particularly special place in her musical life, where she enjoys collaborations with such esteemed artists as Martha ArgerichYuri BashmetDaishin KashimotoMisha MaiskyLawrence PowerJean-Guihen QueyrasTabea Zimmermann, and the Belcea Quartet.
 Her regular sonata partner is the celebrated Ukrainian pianist Vadym Kholodenko (2013 Van Cliburn Gold Medalist), with whom she has established a dedicated musical partnership of more than a decade.